amin3mej/amin3mej/README.md

 <h2 align="left">Hi 👋!
-I'm Amin Djawadi and I work as a Software Engineer for Linquip Corporation</h2>
+I'm Amin Djawadi and I work as a Senior Software Engineer for Recharge.</h2>

 ###